onify/citizen-infra/README.md

     }
   }'
 ```

-This could be executed from the elastic pod
+This could be executed from the elastic pod.